-2. The private key of the subscriber certificate should be controlled by the subscriber specify person must be effectively authorized in order to prevent the private key from being leaked, damaged, lost, or used unauthorized.
+The private key of the subscriber certificate should be controlled by the subscriber and responsible for its safety.
+If a specify individual is required to manage the private key, the specify person must be effectively authorized in order to prevent the private key from being leaked, damaged, lost, or used unauthorized.
 When the private key occurs the security problems above, the subscriber has an obligation to immediately inform SHECA.